 New Orleans Man Pleads Guilty to Violating Federal Gun Control Act

-WILLIAMS faces a maximum term of imprisonment of fifteen years, up to a $250,000 fine, up to three years of supervised release, and mandatory $100 special assessment fee.
+Subsequently, JOHNSON pleaded guilty to being a felon in possession of firearms, namely the two pistol founds during the search of the motel room.
+At his April 11, 2024 sentencing, JOHNSON faces a maximum term of imprisonment of 15 years, up to a $250,000 fine, up to 3 years of supervised release, and a mandatory $100 special assessment fee.

 This case is part of Project Safe Neighborhoods (PSN), a program bringing together all levels of law enforcement and the communities they serve to reduce violent crime and gun violence, and to make our neighborhoods safer for everyone.
 On May 26, 2021, the Department launched a violent crime reduction strategy strengthening PSN based on these core principles: fostering trust and legitimacy in our communities, supporting community-based organizations that help prevent violence from occurring in the first place, setting focused and strategic enforcement priorities, and measuring the results.

-This case was investigated by the Federal Bureau of Investigation and the New Orleans Police Department.
-It is being prosecuted by Assistant United States Attorney David Berman of the Violent Crime Unit.
+The case was investigated by the Bureau of Alcohol, Firearms, Tobacco, and Explosives and the New Orleans Police Department.
+It is being prosecuted by Assistant United States Attorney David Haller of the Violent Crime Unit.